electron/electron/docs/api/download-item.md

 ### `downloadItem.getTotalBytes()`

-Returns a `Integer` represents the total size in bytes of the download item.
+Returns `Integer` - The total size in bytes of the download item.

 If the size is unknown, it returns 0.

 ### `downloadItem.getReceivedBytes()`

-Returns a `Integer` represents the received bytes of the download item.
+Returns `Integer` - The received bytes of the download item.

 ### `downloadItem.getContentDisposition()`

-Returns a `String` represents the Content-Disposition field from the response header.
+Returns `String` - The Content-Disposition field from the response header.

 ### `downloadItem.getState()`

-Returns current state as `String`.
+Returns `String` - The current state.

 Possible values are: